Exact equality of the MSEs for two types of nonlinear adaptive systems: Saturation and dead-zone types: Conclusions

 \section{Conclusions}

 In this paper, we have used the statistical-mechanical method to analyze the behaviors of adaptive systems with nonlinearities in the output of unknown systems.
 We have treated two types of nonlinearity, that is, the saturation-type and dead-zone-type nonlinearities.
 We have discussed the dynamical and steady-state behaviors of the adaptive systems.
 The analysis has revealed that the steady-state MSEs of both types are exactly the same when the saturation value and the dead-zone width are the same.
 The self-consistent equation, which the saturation value and dead-zone width satisfy when the steady-state MSE is maximized, has also been obtained.
+The theory derived in this paper allows us to predict how the learning curve and the steady-state MSE will be affected by the saturation and dead-zone properties of the unknown system in actual adaptive signal processing.
+In other words, the theory also provides important guidelines for the design of real-world adaptive signal processing systems such as acoustic echo cancellers.

+The saturation-type and dead-zone-type nonlinearities are considered highly significant, as they not only appear in components of practical adaptive signal processing systems, such as power amplifiers, loudspeakers, and microphones, but also in various fields of science and technology.
+Needless to say, there are many other types of nonlinearity; however, the analysis in this paper is also meaningful as a stepping stone toward addressing general nonlinearities.

 A more in-depth discussion of why their steady-state MSEs are in exact agreement when the saturation value and the dead-zone width are equal and determining a more general condition for the steady-state MSEs to be in exact agreement are some of the future issues that will be studied.
+As described in Sect. \ref{sec:model}, we assumed that both the input signal and the background noise are white, but extending this to nonwhite cases remains a subject for future work.
+Additionally, although an important feature of adaptive filters is their ability to track time-varying unknown systems, their analysis presents a continuing challenge for future research.
+This paper focused on the LMS algorithm, which is the most fundamental and important adaptive rule.
+The analysis of other adaptive algorithms, such as the conjugate gradient method\cite{Hestenes1952} and the recursive least-squares algorithm\cite{Plackett1950,Plackett1972} remains a subject for future work.